 Study abroad program where you will not be expected to pay for tuition or other costs on-site: This information will automatically be included in the Letter of Approval from NDSU.
 You may still need to include documentation of funds to cover costs not included, such as housing, meals, or spending money.

-Using financial aid, loans, and scholarships: Follow the instructions in your program application on this site to verify that you have a program budget and how to set up an appointment with the appropriate advisor in Student Financial Services.
+Using financial aid, loans, and scholarships: Follow the instructions in your program application on this site to verify that you have a program budget and how to set up an appointment with the appropriate advisor in Financial Aid and Scholarships.
 They will be able to provide documentation of the amount of aid that you will be receiving.

 Using personal finances: Provide a bank statement showing that you have the needed amount in a bank account.